In this Article

 - Low breast milk production

 Dehydration can affect a pregnant woman in different ways depending on how far along she is.
 The risks of dehydration in the three trimesters of pregnancy are explained below.

 - Severe nausea and dizziness: Morning sickness coupled with dehydration can become a vicious cycle.
 Dehydration may cause nausea, while morning sickness may cause dehydration.
 Breaking this cycle is important.
 Pregnant women will have to be given IV fluids for dehydration.

 - Reduced amniotic fluid: The formation of amniotic fluid largely depends on the fluid intake of pregnant women in the initial months of her pregnancy.
 Low levels of water results in a reduced amount of amniotic fluids.
 This can result in the baby sticking to the uterine walls rather than floating in the fluid.

-Effects of Dehydration During the Second and Third Trimester
+Effects of Dehydration During the Second and Third Trimesters

 - Premature labour: When a pregnant woman’s body is dehydrated, the volume of blood decreases.
 This causes the levels of the hormone oxytocin to increase.
 Oxytocin is directly responsible for the contractions of the uterus.
 A decrease in hydration is one of the causes of premature labour.